Sanitek Armenia: Founding and procurement (2010-2014)

 Sanitek International was founded in Beirut, Lebanon in September 2010 by Nicholas Tawil.
 Prior to founding Sanitek, Tawil reportedly worked in defense contracting, including contracts with the United States Department of Defense in Iraq, Afghanistan, Africa, and Kuwait for approximately five years, followed by establishing defense contracting companies in Yemen and Beirut.

 In 2013, the municipality of Yerevan, under Mayor Taron Margaryan, released an international tender for waste management services in the city.
 The tender sought to address what was described as a "long lasting problem of inappropriate and poor garbage collection institution" in Yerevan.

 Sanitek initially won the tender for waste management services in half of Yerevan's districts, while another company named Ecogroup was awarded the contract for the remaining districts.
 According to Tawil, "Ecogroup had some financial troubles, and a retendering was issued, and we won that and got the rest of Yerevan."
 By December 2014, Sanitek had secured a 10-year monopoly contract for waste management services across all 12 districts of Yerevan.

-Later investigations by Armenia's Anti-Corruption Committee would allege that the tender process was flawed, stating that Vahe Nikoyan, who served as Deputy Mayor from January 20, 2012 to October 29, 2018, had "evaluated the applications of the participating companies as satisfactory despite the fact that they did not meet the qualification criteria."
+Later investigations by Armenia's Anti-Corruption Committee would allege that the tender process was flawed, stating that Vahe Nikoyan, who was Deputy Mayor from January 20, 2012 to October 29, 2018, had "evaluated the applications of the participating companies as satisfactory despite the fact that they did not meet the qualification criteria."